Where do we ride?

 Stage 1 - Flat, Windy, Shamba Land

-This 150 km stage for both routes begins on the vast, flat plains, with 600 meters of climbing.
+Description: This stage for both routes begins on the vast, flat plains, with 600 meters of climbing.
 Riders will weave through fences and follow cattle and wildlife tracks as they navigate through shamba areas.
 Wildlife sightings are common at the start and finish.
 As the day progresses, the famed headwinds on the open plains—nicknamed "the Dutch Mountains"—will intensify, especially for those on the longer Wildebeest route.
 The Zebra riders will take shorter paths but still face key sections of rugged type 4 to 5 gravel.
 Hydration and endurance are key, especially as the heat and winds pick up in the afternoon.

-Stage 2 - Mountain stage / Queen’s Stage
+Stage 2 - Mountain stage

-Stage 3: Wide Savannah and Fast Gravel
+Stage 3: Queen Stage: Wide Savannah and Fast Gravel

 Stage 4: The Final Push